nightwatchjs/nightwatch-docs/guide/mobile-app-testing/installation.md

 ---
-title: Mobile app testing installation for Nightwatch
+title: Mobile app testing installation
-description: Learn how to install Appium,SDKs,AVDs and all the other tools to run Nightwatch tests on mobile devices
+description: Learn how to install Appium, SDKs, AVDs and all the other tools to run Nightwatch tests on mobile devices.
 summary_image: https://nightwatchjs.org/img/banner.png
 ---